mnevers/Scripts/README.md

 # Scripts
-Perl, PHP, Python, Java, C#, Shell Scripts
+Perl, PHP, Python, Java, C#, Shell example scripts.
+Each script is document as a header within the code.